Choosing a School

 How Can an Educational Consultant Help with a Boarding School Search?

-Finding the right boarding school for your child is one of the most important and expensive decisions you will ever make.
-You might try to research thoroughly on your own, only to find that most websites look alike, and very few give information on the profile of typical accepted students.
-Families who want guidance often turn to “independent educational consultants” or, IECs.
+Finding the right boarding school for your child is one of the most critical and expensive decisions you will ever make.
+You might try to research thoroughly on your own, only to find that most websites look alike, and very few give information on the profile of typically accepted students.
+Families who want guidance often turn to “independent educational consultants” or IECs.

-IECs are professionals who are paid by the family to advise them on the boarding school search and admissions process.
-Many offer full-service comprehensive packages that span over a year’s time, and others have shorter packages or an hourly rate.
+IECs are professionals who the family pays to advise them on the boarding school search and admissions process.
+Many offer full-service comprehensive packages that span over a year, and others have shorter packages or an hourly rate.
 A typical consultation starts with a focus on the student’s background and interest in boarding school.
 This includes a review of his transcript, testing, activities, interests, and academic successes and challenges of the past.
 An IEC talks with the student and parents about goals for the future and what they hope to get out of the boarding school experience.
-Consultants might give examples of schools that are nurturing or offer learning support, or those which give extra help to students when they need it, whether they ask for it or not!
+Consultants might give examples of nurturing schools, offer learning support, or provide extra help to students when they need it, whether they ask for it or not!
 IECs discuss the pros and cons of the more rigorous schools or might help a family decide whether to repeat a year.
-Families might hear about how the schools are different from each other, and why a single-sex school might be beneficial, or
+Families might hear about how the schools are different, why a single-sex school might be beneficial, or why a rural, primarily boarding community will feel different than a suburban school with a mix of day students.
+IECs

 . . .read more